Circo Loco

-"Circo Loco" is a song by Canadian rapper Drake and Atlanta-based rapper 21 Savage from their collaborative studio album Her Loss.
-It was sent to Italian contemporary hit radio on November 11, 2022, as the lead single from the album.
+"Circo Loco" is a song by Canadian rapper Drake and British-American rapper 21 Savage from their collaborative studio album Her Loss (2022).
+It was sent to Italian contemporary hit radio on November 11, 2022, as the second single from the album.
 Produced by Boi-1da, Tay Keith and 40, it contains a sample and interpolation of "One More Time" by Daft Punk.
 The song garnered controversy over a perceived diss toward American rapper Megan Thee Stallion.

 Composition

-"Circo Loco" features "progressing" chords and "booming" bass in production, backed by the sample.
+"Circo Loco" features "progressing" chords and "booming" bass in production, backed by the slowed-and-chopped sample.
 In his verse, Drake first raps about his sex life, and then addresses the shooting of Megan Thee Stallion by Canadian rapper Tory Lanez in 2020, suggesting in his lyrics that she was lying about the incident: "This bitch lie 'bout getting shots, but she still a stallion / She don't even get the joke, but she still smiling".
 He also raps about ending his feud with Kanye West for their benefit concert performance in support of Larry Hoover and raising awareness on prison reform, claiming that he only did it to appease James Prince, who planned the concert.
 21 Savage raps about and threatens his enemies in his verse.